 With an acoustic electric (A/E) guitar, you’ll have the ability to take the classic steel-string acoustic (not to be confused with a ‘classical’ guitar…more on that later) and adding the ability to amplify the sound easily.

-A/E guitars have some sort of pickup and preamp system installed in them right off the shelf.
-This allows you to plug it into a guitar amplifier or a direct box that goes to a PA for live performance.
+A/E guitars have some pickup and preamp systems installed in them right off the shelf.
+This allows you to plug it into a guitar amplifier or a direct box to a PA for live performance.
 You can also use it directly into an audio interface if recording is your thing.

-Pickup types differ from units that fit under the bridge saddle and transfers the vibrations to models that use a small microphone inside the body of the guitar itself.
-Some of the best setups have both, as each provides their own unique tones that can be blended into a very rich, full, and defined tone.
+Pickup types differ from units that fit under the bridge saddle and transfer the vibrations to models that use a small microphone inside the guitar’s body.
+Some of the best setups have both, as each provides its own unique tones that can be blended into a very rich, full, and defined tone.

-A/E guitars are typically considered extended models of traditional acoustic guitars, so all of the major manufacturers offer them as part of their product lineups.
+A/E guitars are typically considered extended models of traditional acoustic guitars, so all major manufacturers offer them as part of their product lineups.

 Another big difference is the type of strings that you’ll find.
 Nylon is the material of choice, with the thicker (lower sounding) strings wrapped with a thin steel wire.
 Nylon strings take less tension to get them to pitch (that is, sounding the proper note when tuned).
 That makes them a more attractive choice for beginners as they are easier on the fingers.

 And as any beginner will tell you, your fingers will get sore at first.
-Which is a good reason why many choose classical guitars to start out with – every little bit helps, right?
+This is a good reason why many choose classical guitars to start with – every little bit helps, right?